uvmain/picker/README.md

-# 🎨 Color Picker
+# 🎨 Picker

-A simple Go-based application that allows you to pick a color from your screen by hovering your mouse over a pixel and pressing Enter.
-The application captures the color under the cursor, displays its RGB, HEX, and HSL values, and copies the HEX value to your clipboard.
+A simple Go application that allows you to pick a colour from your screen by hovering your mouse over a pixel and pressing Enter.
+The application captures the colour under the cursor, displays its RGB, HEX, and HSL values, and copies the HEX value to your clipboard.

 ## Features

-- Capture the color of any pixel on your screen.
+- Capture the colour of any pixel on your screen.
-- Display the color in RGB, HEX, and HSL formats.
+- Display the colour in RGB, HEX, and HSL formats.
-- Copy the HEX value of the color to your clipboard.
+- Copy the HEX value of the colour to your clipboard.
-- Visualize the picked color in the console.
+- Visualize the picked colour in the console.

 ## Dev Prerequisites